Top 6 Best Womens Ice Hockey Players Of All Time

 Manon Rheaume was the first woman to ever play in one of the 4 major sports, when she played goalie for the Tampa Bay Lightning during an exhibition preseason game in 1992.
 Although she is best known for astonishing achievement of playing in the NHL, she also played in major juniors and made a living playing hockey with men.
 She was somewhat of a celebrity, but she never wanted any attention.
 She just wanted to do what she loved, and that was playing hockey.
 She also played women's hockey in the Olympics and World Championships, winning a silver medal at the 1998 in Nagano and gold at the World Championships in 1992.
-There was a lot of controversy over her career, because many thought that her stint with many men's team was solely for publicity, but she earned it.
+There was a lot of controversy over her career, because many thought that her stint with many men's teams was solely for publicity, but she earned it.
 She was a stellar goalie who could prove her worth on the ice.
-She inspiring millions by showing that women could compete with men at the highest level of sport.
+She inspired millions by showing that women could compete with men at the highest level of sport.